3 Goals for Blueprinting Discovery Interviews

 Today, we’re focusing on Discovery interviews.
 Your “insight” goal here is to uncover as many customer outcomes as possible, and to understand them as deeply as possible.
 So when you watch an expert team conducting a Discovery interview, you’ll see them diverge… diverge… diverge.
 Always looking for one more customer outcome.
 And you’ll see them probe… probe… probe… to understand why the customer cares about this outcome.

 Early results from our new 5-minute online survey indicate Blueprinting clients are indeed uncovering unexpected outcomes and understanding outcomes more deeply.
-As shown in the first pie chart, 87% of Blueprinting learners (who actually conducted interviews) learned unexpected information.
+As shown in the first pie chart, 87% of Blueprinting learners (who actually conducted Discovery Interviews) learned unexpected information.

 Goal #2: Engage & impress customers